Dimple Kapadia: Comeback and early fluctuations (1984–1986)

 Saagar premiered in August 1985 and was controversial for several scenes featuring Kapadia, including one in which she was seen topless for less than a second.
 The film was chosen as India's official entry to the 58th Academy Awards for Best Foreign Language Film.
-Kapadia's performance as Mona D'Silva, a young Catholic woman who is torn between her friend (Kamal Haasan) and the man she loves (Kapoor), won her a second Best Actress award at the Filmfare Awards.
+Kapadia's performance as Mona D'Silva, a young Catholic woman who is torn between her friend (Kamal Haasan) and the man she loves (Kapoor), reestablished her position in the film industry and won her a second Best Actress award at the Filmfare Awards.
 A reviewer in Asiaweek appreciated the film for its "polished narration and masterly technique" and labelled Kapadia "a delight".
 According to Rediff.com, Kapadia "performed solidly and memorably, grounding the two male leads and making the film work".
 A 1993 issue of India Today wrote: "Saagar was in many ways a paean to her incredible beauty.
 She looked ravishing: auburn hair, classical face, deep eyes, an aura of sensuality.
 It was clear she was back."

-Feroz Khan's Janbaaz (1986), which is about a man fighting drug addiction, became known for a love scene in which Kapadia and male lead Anil Kapoor share a full-on kiss, a rare occasion in Hindi cinema at the time.
+Feroz Khan's Janbaaz (1986), which is about a man fighting drug addiction, became known for a love scene in which Kapadia and male lead Anil Kapoor share a kiss, a rarity in Hindi cinema at the time.
 The same year, she acted opposite Kamal Haasan in her first regional film, Vikram, a Tamil-language sci-fi feature, in the minor role of Inimaasi, a young princess who falls in love with Vikram (Haasan).
 At that time, she worked in numerous Hindi films made by producers from South India, including Pataal Bhairavi, which she detested.
 She later confessed to accepting these roles for financial gain rather than artistic merit: "I shudder even now when I think of those films.
 As an artiste I got totally corrupted."